stevegeek/typed_operation/README.md

 # => Now raises an error as the type of the first parameter is incorrect and operation is instantiated
 ```

+### Calling an operation (using `.call`)

+An operation can be invoked by:

+- instantiating it with at least required params and then calling the `#call` method on the instance
+- once a partially applied operation has been prepared (all required parameters have been set), the call
+  method on TypedOperation::Prepared can be used to instantiate and call the operation.
+- once an operation is curried, the `#call` method on last TypedOperation::Curried in the chain will invoke the operation
+- calling `#call` on a partially applied operation and passing in any remaining required parameters

+See the many examples in this document.

 ### Pattern matching on an operation